netceteragroup/skele/packages/system/README.md

 const system = System({
   configuration: configuration(),
-  hello: example.using({ config: 'configuration' }),
+  hello: using({ config: 'configuration' }, example),
-  //                     ^ name wihtin   ^ name within system
+  //             ^ reads "configuration as config"
-  //                       subsystem
+  //               i.e, pass the "configuration" subsystem
-})
+  //               named as 'config' when instantiating hello })

 // or, in case the name used inside the subsystem is the same